OutSystems/docs-odc/src/eap/user-management/passwords.md

 You can use pre-built user screens in your app to enable end-users to change and recover their password.
 For more information, see [Custom authentication flows](../building-apps/ui/custom-auth.md).
 If organization users (Organization members) working in an app need to recover their password, they must use the ODC Portal.

 ODC temporarily locks users out after five consecutive failed sign-in or password change attempts.
-The lockout duration increases with each additional failed attempt, reaching a maximum of approximately 15 minutes.
+The lockout duration increases with each additional failed attempt, starting at just a few seconds and reaching a maximum of approximately 15 minutes.
 After the lockout period passes, your user information returns to the initial state.